apalmese/BMAStellarMasses/README.md

 ### Step 2

 Compute stellar masses for single galaxies by running: ```python start_smass_only.py``` in src/.
-All that is needed is to modify the paths and filenames in the .py file:
+All that is needed is to modify the paths and filenames in that file:

 ```
 import smass_only